victorcouste/trino-datastudio-connector/README.md

 This Community Connector uses the [Trino REST API].

-To install and use this Community Connector in Data Studio you can use this [Direct Link] or follow below steps to do your own deployment.
+To install and use this Trino connector in Data Studio you can just use this [Direct Link] or follow below steps to do your own deployment.

 ## Set up the Community Connector for personal use